This is the overview article in a three-part series.

 Unrecoverable scenarios and expectations

-Plan for scenarios where recovery isn’t possible or where recovery restores only functionality (not state):- Thread deletion: There isn’t a supported way to restore a deleted conversation thread.
+Plan for scenarios where recovery isn’t possible or where recovery restores only functionality (not state):| Scenario | Impact |

-- Project reconstruction: If a project is deleted and you recreate it, you redeploy agents as new resources with new agent IDs.
-Thread history and user-uploaded files from the deleted project aren’t recoverable.
+| Project reconstruction | If you delete and recreate a project, you redeploy agents with new agent IDs.
+Thread history and user-uploaded files aren’t recoverable. |

-- Cross-region failover: In a regional outage, you typically restore service by recreating projects and redeploying agents in another region.
-Standby-region agents don’t have access to prior threads, and any standby-region state is lost during failback.
+| Cross-region failover | You restore service by recreating projects in another region.
+Standby-region agents don’t have prior threads, and standby state is lost during failback. |

-- State migration: There isn’t a supported way to merge or migrate agent state between projects or between regions.
+| State migration | There isn’t a supported way to merge or migrate agent state between projects or regions. |

 General implications for your recovery design